neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 ## Neo4j

-Written in Java since *YEAR KENNY PLEASE PUT THE YEAR IN*, [Neo4j](http://neo4j.org/) is a scalable, a fully transactional database (ACID) that stores data structured as graphs.
+Written in Java since 2010, [Neo4j](http://neo4j.org/) is a scalable, a fully transactional database (ACID) that stores data structured as graphs.
 Designed to be intuitive, high performance and scalable, it has a disk-based, native storage manager optimized for storing graph structures with maximum performance and scalability.
 Neo4j can handle graphs with many billions of nodes/relationships/properties on a single machine, but can also be scaled out across multiple machines for high availability.

 ## Node-Neo4j-Swagger-API